 When this alignment clicks into gear, something magical happens.
 Suddenly those awkward business tensions seem to dissolve:

 - Profit becomes the result, not the goal… as we find meaning in our work, we attract others towards us that hanker after that same feeling of fulfilment.
 Doors start opening, and opportunities rush in.

 - We stop chasing after the elusive ‘work-life’ balance… no longer should our ‘work’ and ‘personal’ lives operate in opposition to each other (where the one steals time and money from the other).
-Working on something purposeful is innate and organic, there is no longer a ‘work’ and a ‘personal’ life – there is just ‘life’
+Working on something purposeful is innate and organic, there is no longer a ‘work’ and ‘personal’ life – there is only ‘life’.

-Authentic people can immediately recognise the authenticity in others, drawing one into new networks and new, purposeful opportunities.
+Authentic people can immediately recognise others’ authenticity, drawing one into new networks and new, purposeful opportunities.
 As a business community, and as a country, we can all play a role in developing these virtuous cycles and ecosystems.

 As leaders, we must forge strong and purposeful visions for our organisations – something so compelling that others can latch onto and connect with.

 We can even apply these principles at the highest level… As South Africa prepares for a leadership change in the coming months, many of us become fearful once again: We fear that the wrong political decisions will be made.
 We fear that the economy may continue its slow sputtering to a halt.
 And we fear that we have absolutely no control over these dynamics.

 But another approach is to embrace Sinek’s principles, find our personal and organisational ‘whys’, and recognise that we do have the power to make an impact.
 The businesses we run and the teams we lead have the potential to be a force for good – to better support communities and to help lead people to reach their potential.